 On the other hand, if you barely miss the application requirements, you should try to improve until you qualify.
 For example, if you have a 3.6 GPA and the award requires a 3.7 GPA to apply, you could try working hard in school to improve your grades until you achieve a 3.7 GPA.
 This is why it is worthwhile to search for scholarships as soon as possible.
 Many awards also have prerequisites, such as requiring a portfolio of your work or a project report, which can take time to prepare.

 You can help your odds of winning by applying for less competitive scholarships, such as local awards.
 For example, college juniors and seniors have a better chance of winning a scholarship, since fewer upperclassmen apply for scholarships.
 But don’t neglect the more competitive national scholarships, since these also tend to be more lucrative.
+Read about student Shanya Robinson-Owens, who won one million dollars in scholarships 2021 through her efforts to go to college.

 See also Fastweb’s two-page quick reference guide on winning a scholarship for the top twelve tips on winning a scholarship, common scholarship application mistakes and a variety of top ten scholarship lists.
 Fastweb, the leading free scholarship search site, has more hints and tips to winning a scholarships.